ultrabend/CdBase/README.md

 # CdBase

-CdBase is a CD collection library using HTML5/CSS, bootstrap, php and Mysql.
+CdBase is a CD collection library using CodeIgnoter and Bootstrap.

-You can consider that as a first step or a first edition.
-For now it's a simple collection browser using MusicBrainz to feed your CD database.
+It's a simple CD collection browser using MusicBrainz to feed your CD database.

 Features:
   - Search album info, tracks and cover.